-With St. Patrick’s Day right around the corner, I thought it would be fun to round up a few of our favourite easy St. Patrick’s Day crafts and put them all here in one place for you.
+With March 17th just around the corner, I thought it would be fun to round up a few of our favourite St. Patrick’s Day crafts for you.

-These St. Paddy’s Day crafts are all suitable for toddlers and preschoolers but elementary students will enjoy some of them as well.
-They all use common, household materials, so they’re perfect for home, daycare, preschool or the classroom.
+These St. Paddy’s Day crafts and art ideas are all suitable for toddlers and preschoolers but elementary students will enjoy some of them as well.
+All of these crafts and activities use common household materials, so they’re perfect for home, daycare, preschool or the classroom.

 And speaking of “pot of gold”, one of our crafts is a “lucky green wreath” adorned with some gold coins.
 Chocolate coins wrapped in gold foil are perfect for St. Patrick’s Day crafting if you have a pot of gold craft to make.

-8 Fun and Easy St. Patrick’s Day Crafts for Preschoolers
+8+ Fun and Easy St. Patrick’s Day Crafts for Kids

-Rather than making our shamrocks green, we thought it would be fun to make colourful rainbow-coloured shamrocks.
-After-all, rainbows are so fitting for St. Patrick’s Day, and with St. Patrick’s Day falling smack dab in the middle of March, the weather can still be quite dreary here, so rainbow shamrocks can really brighten your space.
+Rather than making our shamrocks green, we’ve made rainbow-coloured shamrocks.
+Afterall, rainbows are fitting for St. Patrick’s Day, and with the holiday falling smack dab in the middle of March, the weather can still be quite dreary, so our rainbow shamrocks can really brighten your space.

 You can even turn this craft into a lesson about why we associate shamrocks with St. Patrick’s Day.